Wreck Island: Discovery

 In 1803, Captain Eber Bunker of the whaling ship Albion was the first European to discover the region and gave his name to the southern group.

-Wreck Island itself was discovered at a similar date by Mathew Flinders when the ship he was in and one other sailed into it and were both wrecked.
+Wreck Island itself was discovered at a similar date by Matthew Flinders when the ship he was in and one other sailed into it and were both wrecked.
 A third ship sailed on making no rescue attempt.

 Flinders, several officers and 12 sailors then rowed a small ship's boat down to Fraser Island and then down the coast to Sydney to summon help.

 During a second whaling voyage from England in Albion, he discovered the Bunker Islands off the Queensland coast.

 The southern cays and reefs were first chartered between 1819 and 1821 by Lieutenant Phillip Parker King RN initially in the Mermaid and later in the Bathurst.
 The main charting exercise for all the islands and reefs was carried out in 1843 under the command of Captain Francis Price Blackwood in which was accompanied by the Bramble.
 The naturalist, Professor J. Beete Jukes, was on board the Fly and his published journal provides valuable information on some of the cays.